MicrosoftDocs/biztalk-docs/biztalk/core/delimiters-are-not-unique-field-and-component-separator-are-the-same.md

 ---
 description: "Learn more about: Delimiters are not unique, field and component separator are the same"
-title: "Delimiters are not unique, field and component separator are the same | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Delimiters are not unique, field and component separator are the same" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: cba15b30-b07d-4caa-8c43-6b4d8c4ca81c
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Delimiters are not unique, field and component separator are the same